 Enduring multiple health problems can be exhausting — on both the person living with Down syndrome and their entire family.
 Consider finding support through faith, professional counseling, or reaching out to community resources and other families living with Down syndrome.

 Risks of Obesity

 Another common issue those living with Down syndrome face is obesity.
-Ensuring that your loved one eats healthy foods in healthy portions is essential to maintaining optimal weight and health, as is developing an exercise routine.
+Ensuring that your loved one eats healthy foods in healthy portions is essential to maintaining optimal weight and health, as is developing an exercise routine approved by a healthcare provider.
 To engage your loved one with Down syndrome, make this healthy lifestyle a family affair — take family walks through a local park frequently throughout the week, or try new recipes to make healthy cooking and eating fun.
 Recreational activities, such as swimming and dancing classes, are also available for children with special needs, and can provide another opportunity for fitness.